AgainsTurb/RayTracer/README.md

 fun to balance time for ACT exercise and for this ray tracer.
 I really appreciate TA Yiwen who provided me with a lot of useful information.
 I am just too shy to ask professor for help but
 I have learnt a lot in his class, phong shading, BVH, etc. Also I need to give sincere thanks to my friend Zhanbo who helped me with many problems I had encountered.

+Here are some demo pictures rendered by my ray tracer

+I. Simple shell

+II.
+A bunch of steel balls

+III.
+Glass balls above mounts to test refraction

+IV.
+Teapot 1 for less details rendering

+V. Teapot 2 for more details rendering

+VI.
+Teapot 3 for refraction test

 ## Acknowledgements